Introduction and overview

 There are four categories of financial hardship: (i) medical expenses, (ii) arrears of rent or debt secured on a principal residence (such as a mortgage), (iii) payment of first and last months’ rent, and (iv) low expected income.
 Each application must be made based on one of these categories.
 Applications must be made on Superintendent-approved forms, which will be issued by FSCO each year and posted on FSCO’s website at the beginning of a calendar year.

 Applications must be made on the form for the calendar year in question.
 Owners cannot use previous years’ forms in another year.
-If an application is made to a financial institution on a 2013 form that was used for applications to the Superintendent, it must be refused.

 The owner of the locked-in account must be the person who applies for financial hardship withdrawal.

 The owner is required to certify that all the information in the application and any accompanying documents is accurate and complete, and it is deemed to be a term of the contract governing the locked-in account that the financial institution is entitled to rely upon the information provided by the owner in the application.
 However, the certification made by the owner is only in respect of the information that the owner has provided in the application.
 The financial institution is still responsible for ensuring that the requirements of the Regulation have been satisfied.
 For instance, the application is a nullity if: (i) it is signed by the owner (or his or her spouse, if applicable) more than 60 days before the financial institution receives it; or (ii) in any other case, if a required document is signed or dated more than 12 months before the financial institution receives it.

 It is the responsibility of the financial institution to determine if the application meets the requirements of the Regulation.
 If the requirements have not been met and a payment is made, the payment may be considered a void transaction.

 Further, if the financial institution has information on file or has reason to suspect that the information contained in the application is inaccurate or not true, the financial institution should make further inquiries.